Table of Contents

 User Level | Expert/Professionals |

-Among the flagship cameras of Nikon, D5 is the action-oriented camera and one of NASA’s favorites.
+Among the flagship cameras of Nikon, the D5 is the action-oriented camera and one of NASA’s favorites.
 It has a full-frame sensor with a 20.8 MP resolution, mostly favored by wildlife photographers.
-And this best full-frame DSLR can be the ideal camera for astrophotography because of its right features.
-It has a fast focusing system, with autofocus of 153-points and 99 cross-type.
+This best full-frame DSLR can be the ideal DSLR camera for astrophotography because of its features.
+It has a fast focusing system, with autofocus of 153 points and 99 cross-type.
 The continuous tracking of the camera is very accurate and proficiently keeps up with fast-moving subjects.
 It beautifully tackles different light situations, giving incredible image quality.
-It has an impressive native ISO range 100-102400, on expanding covers ISO 50-3280000 range.
-Thus, in the dark, it performs much better than a human eye.
+It has an impressive native ISO range of 100-102400, on expanding covers ISO 50-3280000 range.
+Thus, in the dark, it performs much better than the human eye.
 The autofocus system of the camera can focus down to -4 EV in the dark.
-It uses EXPEED 5 processor, which is remarkably fast with its operations.
+It uses an EXPEED 5 processor, which is remarkably fast with its operations.
 The continuous shooting speed is 12 fps.

 5. Sony a7R III